Handling Foreign Dividend Withholding as a US Investor

 Canada exception: Under the US-Canada tax treaty, Canadian dividends in qualified retirement accounts (IRAs, 401(k)s) face 0% withholding.
 This makes Canadian dividend stocks uniquely suited for IRA placement.

-The durable lesson: Hold foreign dividend stocks (except Canadian) in taxable accounts where you can claim the foreign tax credit.
+The pattern that holds: Hold foreign dividend stocks (except Canadian) in taxable accounts where you can claim the foreign tax credit.
 Reserve IRA space for REITs, BDCs, and US high-yield stocks whose ordinary income benefits from tax deferral.

 Account Placement Strategy (Optimal Positioning)